nirupamkumar/Multiplayer-Mirror/README.md

 # Multiplayer-Mirror
 > Work in Progress

- Multiplayer basics using Mirror Open Source Networking in Unity
+Multiplayer basics: Using **Mirror** Open Source Networking in Unity